-If any provision or term of any Agreement or any part of it shall become unenforceable for any reason whatsoever, including but without limitation by reason of the provisions of any legislation, Regulation, Order, Direction of the Secretary of State or other provision having the force of law or by reason of any decision of any Court of competent jurisdiction, the validity and enforceability of the remainder of any Agreement shall not be affected thereby and shall remain in full force and effect.
-Where any such provision or decision substantially affects or alters the ability of either of the Parties to comply fully with its contractual obligations the Parties shall negotiate in good faith to amend and modify the provisions and terms of any Agreement as may be necessary or desirable in the circumstances
+If any provision of any Agreement or any part of it becomes unlawful, invalid or unenforceable for any reason whatsoever, the validity and enforceability of the remainder of the Agreement shall not be affected thereby and shall remain in full force and effect.
+Where any such provision or decision substantially affects or alters the ability of either of the Parties to comply fully with its contractual obligations, the Parties shall negotiate in good faith to amend and modify the provisions and terms of any Agreement as may be necessary or desirable in the circumstances.

 Nothing in any Agreement shall constitute or be deemed to constitute a partnership, joint venture, agency or other fiduciary relationship between the Parties other than the contractual relationship expressly provided for in any Agreement.

 Any Agreement may be entered into in any number of counterparts and by the Parties to it on separate counterparts each of which when so executed and delivered shall be an original, but all the counterparts together shall constitute one and the same instrument.